BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 ## Connecting to the the Raspberry Pi

 Booting the Raspberry Pi is really simple.
-All you have to do is fit in the SD card and plug in the supply adapter.
+All you have to do is fit in the SD card and plug in the power supply adapter.
 It automatically boots from the SD card.
 Interacting with the Linux operating system from that point on can be a bit harder in certain situations.
 Before actually booting the Raspberry Pi, read through this chapter first because some necessary configurations can only be made once and that is before the SD card is used for the first time.

 ### A Graphical Desktop Environment